The Holocaust in North Macedonia

-The Holocaust saw the mass murder of Macedonian Jews in World War II as a result of deportation organized by the governments of Kingdom of Bulgaria and Nazi Germany, with the aim of systematically eliminating the Jewish population from the so-called "newly liberated territories" by the Bulgarian authorities.
-The deportation of Jews from Macedonia was part of the deportation of Jews from all the territories occupied by Bulgaria (Vardar Macedonia and Pomoravie (Kingdom of Yugoslavia) and Belomorie (Kingdom of Greece)).
-All Jews from Macedonia were deported to the Treblinka extermination camp in occupied-Poland, where they were suffocated in gas chambers.
-Not a single witness survived to recount the horrors of the destruction of the Jewish population of Macedonia.
-Documents are the only witnesses to prove the fate of the Jews in Macedonia.
+The Holocaust in what is today North Macedonia saw the mass murder of Macedonian Jews in World War II as a result of deportation organized by the governments of Kingdom of Bulgaria and Nazi Germany, with the aim of systematically eliminating the Jewish population from the so-called "Newly liberated lands".
+Though allied with the Germans, the Bulgarian government refused to deport Jews residing in "Old Bulgaria".
+Bulgarian authorities did, however, deport Jews without Bulgarian citizenship from all the territories occupied by Bulgaria (Vardar Macedonia and Pomoravie (Kingdom of Yugoslavia) and Belomorie (Kingdom of Greece)).
+All Jews from Bulgarian-occupied zone of modern North Macedonia were deported to the Treblinka extermination camp in occupied-Poland, where they were suffocated in gas chambers.
+Not a single witness survived to recount the horrors of the destruction of the Jewish population.
+Documents are the only witnesses to prove the fate of the Jews in occupied Vardar Banovina.

-Over 7,000 Jews were deported from Vardar Macedonia, while including those from Aegean Macedonia and Thrace, around 11,400.
+Over 7,000 Jews were deported from Vardar Macedonia, while including those from Bulgarian-occupied Greece, around 11,400.
 According to data from October 1945, only 419 people remained on the territory of present-day Macedonia, whose community today numbers around 200.